strikles/atac-data/messages/email/neurorights.md

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/golgota.png"></p>

-i fled portugal to avoid the blue whale suicide game being forced upon me by <span translate="no">colégio militar</span> alumni, inducing psychosis in the physical vicinity of my parents and using them as targets to direct violence against. this group of cowards pursued me to the netherlands to force me to return to portugal so they could use my mother as a target of violence and gamble my suicide in front of her for having refused to leave military school when invited, and threatening the school in 1996 with exposure in the news.
+i fled portugal to avoid the blue whale suicide game being forced upon me by <span translate="no">colégio militar</span> former students, inducing psychosis in the physical vicinity of my parents and using them as targets to direct violence against. this group of cowards pursued me to the netherlands to force me to return to portugal so they could use my mother as a target of violence and gamble my suicide in front of her for having refused to leave military school when invited, and threatening the school in 1996 with exposure in the news.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/jesus_carrying_cross.png"></p>

-for quite some time now, they have been trying to portrait me as a homophobe, xenophobe, rapist and even a pedophile in criminal association with netherlands law enforcement and criminal associates of <span translate="no">jasper kums</span>, with extrajudicial cyber torture trials and sentences, all day, since the summer of 2016.
+for quite some time now, they have been trying to portrait me as a homophobe, xenophobe, rapist and even a pedophile in criminal association with netherlands law enforcement and criminal associates of <span translate="no">jasper kums</span>, with extrajudicial cyber torture trials and punishment, all day, since the summer of 2016.

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/assets/img/jesus/jesus_cross.png"></p>